 Australian food stylist Peta O'Brien, aka POB, talked of how long it takes to soft-boil an ostrich egg (47 minutes), Tom Hovey revealed why he always draws in red and blue when illustrating for the Great British Bake Off ("‘cos it makes me feel like I’m a fancy architect and not just someone drawing cakes all day,”) and Sam Bompas from sensory experience curators Bompas and Parr showed the audience how gherkins can make “really rubbish lightbulbs,” before passing round ‘lightning vodka’, which he described – quite accurately – as “horrible.”

 But we weren’t just stuffing our faces.
 What did we learn from the night?
-Here are our favourite tips from the evening:
+Here are our favourite tips from the evening (for more tips, see our selection of food art.)

 01. Don't be afraid of seeming 'weird'